 \section{Methodology}

-\subsection{Teacher and Student Network Architecture}
+\subsection{Teacher and student network architecture}

-In our previous work~\cite{cheng2024residual}, we designed a residual fusion distillation framework for SE based on the DPDCRN architecture that won the SE track of L3DAS23 challenge.
-In this paper, we extend the multi-layer distillation within correlated sets to intra-inter set global knowledge transfer, while implementing time-frequency cross-assignment weighting in the distillation loss.
-The backbone architecture remains DPDCRN due to its facility for structural compression and scalability to both single-channel and multi-channel SE tasks.
-The backbone architecture of the teacher model is presented in Fig.\,\ref{fig_backbone}.
+In this paper, we extend the multi-layer distillation within correlated sets~\cite{nathoo2024two,cheng2024residual} to intra-inter set global knowledge transfer, while implementing time-frequency cross-assignment weighting in the distillation loss.
+The backbone architecture chooses DPDCRN~\cite{cheng2023dual} that won the SE track of the L3DAS23 challenge, due to its facility for structural compression and scalability to both single-channel and multi-channel SE tasks.
+The backbone architecture of the teacher model is presented in Fig.\,\ref{fig_backbone}, where $B$ is the batch size, $C$ is the number of output channels, $T$ is the number of speech frames, $D$ is the feature dimension size.
+The input of the DPDCRN model is the complex spectrum obtained by applying the short-time Fourier transform (STFT) to the noisy speech.
+The output is the estimated complex ratio mask, which is multiplied with the noisy spectrum in the complex domain, followed by an inverse STFT (iSTFT) to reconstruct the enhanced speech.
 The main structure of DPDCRN consists of a convolutional encoder, a convolutional decoder, and an intermediate frequency-time (F-T) processing module.
 The encoder contains two convolutional layers and four dilated convolutional blocks, while the decoder contains two deconvolutional layers and four dilated convolutional blocks.
 Each frequency-time processing module contains dual branches for frequency and temporal axes, with each branch comprising a causal multi-head self-attention (MHSA) module and a feedforward network based on gated recurrent units (GRUs).
+Layer normalization (LNorm) and ReLU activation are incorporated between layers to regulate the distribution of feature flows.
 For each convolutional layer, the student has half the number of channels of the teacher.
 For the F-T processing modules, the number of hidden units in the student is half that of the teacher.
 Additionally, the teacher model has four cascaded F-T modules, while the student only uses one.
 Overall, the student contains merely 17\% of the teacher's parameters.